Version 4.2 Last updated 11th October 2021.

 4.2) Unless otherwise stated in the Proposal this Agreement shall last for the minimum term of one year and shall be the Minimum Fee.
 First year fees, discounted for annual advance payment are due before service commences unless a valid Purchase Order is agreed instead.
 Monthly and quarterly payment in advance models are also available.

 4.3) After the first year, the Services will automatically continue until such time as Customer or Alliantist gives the other at least 30 days’ notice to terminate.
 Fees for the ongoing service can be paid monthly, quarterly or annually in advance with discounts/increases reflective of the ongoing commitment made.
 Alliantist does not provide refunds so after the first year or payment of the Minimum Fee the Customer may choose a shorter rolling payment term for ongoing service delivery, or continue with the Services until such time as any of its prepayments align with the notice to terminate.

-4.4) Additional users or increases to the Services scope e.g. adding an optional extra such as policy packs or supply chain accounts can be done at any time subject to the relevant fee payment as set out in the Order Form or the price as quoted at the time of request.
+4.4) Additional Registered Users or increases to the Services scope e.g. adding an optional extra such as policy packs or supply chain accounts can be done at any time subject to the relevant fee payment as set out in the Proposal or the price as quoted at the time of request.
 Registered User numbers are reviewed quarterly or at other intervals as needed and paid pro rata for any period added then aligned with the usual payment period thereafter.
 After payment of the Minimum Fee any of the Services can be adjusted accordingly and fee changes reflect the ongoing change in use.